ruchitha007/WA/Project/07/README.md

 Our update overwrites the file `serverApiTest.js` so any changes you added in Project 6 as part of the extra credit will need to be backported.
 To help with the backporting (or if you're just curious), note that we we added a Cookie header key-value pair to the request options of each HTTP request call.
 See the test file for details.

-**Just like in Project 6, please make sure to pass the provided tests before submitting, as a portion of your grade will depend on how many of these tests you pass.**
+**Just like in Project 6, please make sure to pass the provided tests before submitting, as final evaluation will depend on how many of these tests you pass.**

 Note the tests assume that the database has only the objects from `loadDatabase.js`.
 You should run `loadDatabase.js` before running the test.